aleeusgr/homestead/README.md

 Zork-inspired personal website.
-The vision is a shell in the browser with suggestions to the user on next steps in discovering me.
+The vision is a shell in the browser with suggestions to the user on next steps.
+First create a wall and a note.
+The wall in itself only is a reference to the first screen the user saw when they were running the game on their machine.

 Clicking on an address the user sees the following picture in their browser.

 ```shell